12 Fun Facts about Grand Teton National Park

 11. The park also has the smallest bird in North America

-An image of a small calliope hummingbird on a small branch
+An image of a small calliope hummingbird on a small flower in Grand Teton National Park

 Grand Teton National Park doesn’t just have animals – there is also an incredible variety of birds.
 Including the smallest bird in North America, the calliope hummingbird